oplS17projects/DHill-and-JGoguen/README.md

   The project we are doing involves an arduino, sensors, plants, plots, and databases.
 Our program will control an arduino microcontroller with a few sensors for temperature, light, soil moisture, and humidity.
 These sensors will keep track of not only if you need to water the plant, but also provide an in depth analysis on trends in water consumption of a particular plant type and age.
 Relation between the consumption of water and environmental variables will provide a better determination for how much water you can expect your plant to consume.
 Database entries can be made, containing information on the watering needs for certain types of plants in certain conditions.

 ### Analysis
-Explain what approaches from class you will bring to bear on the project.

 - Will you use data abstraction?
 How?
   Yes